Skip to content

 Progress should track completed stories, listening reps, and speaking reps, not just whether someone opened the app.

-That is why a Melolingua session follows the same loop again and again: read the scene, listen line by line, reveal translation only when you need help, then shadow the line until it starts to feel sayable.
+A Melolingua session follows the same loop: read the scene, listen line by line, reveal translation only when you need help, then shadow the line until it starts to feel sayable.
+For graded story collections that mirror this loop, browse Learn Spanish or learn languages with short stories.

 The Four-Step Routine I Trust Now